Happy - Dynamic - Joyful

 This how Claire Desjardins would describe her own work.
 Growing up she wanted to be a business person like her father - today she is a successful artist whose paintings are being sold worldwide and feature on products from companies such as Anthropologie, Microsoft and Samsung.

-The Canadian artist's work focusses on gestures and colour.
-With energetic brushstrokes that almost seem to leap of the canvas and a palette so bold that her paintings exude a vibrant energy, she aims to 'paint happiness' and to inspire joy in the viewer.
+The Canadian artist's work focuses on gestures and color.
+With energetic brushstrokes that almost seem to leap off the canvas and a palette so bold that her paintings exude a vibrant energy, she aims to 'paint happiness' and to inspire joy in the viewer.

 We interviewed the artist to discover where she finds inspiration.